mirzaammarmughal/mirzaammarmughal/README.md

 - 👋 Hi, I’m @mirzaammarmughal
 - 👀 I’m interested in ...
-Gaming
+Gaming , Cybersecurity , Hacking , AI And Much More .
+Inshallah 1 Day
 - 🌱 I’m currently learning ...11Th Class
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Simple Message Me